 If you are a young numismatist, or you know a young collector, you'll enjoy the free Young Numismatists Treasure Hunt during the Long Beach Expo on Saturdays from 11 a.m. - 2 p.m.
 You can get information about this fun-filled activity at the Information Desk.

 Saturday from 11am - 2pm

 Learn how to create sets in the PCGS Set Registry and PSA Set Registry with coins and cards from the Treasure Hunt.
-If you are a Young Numismatist with a set already started, update your set with your new Treasure Hunt coins and cards.
+If you have a set already started, update your set with your new Treasure Hunt coins and cards.
 If you have duplicates, trade your coins and cards with other kids at the Registry booth.

 Learn more about the Youth Activities.